 Every resident has the right to a good quality of life, and to aspire to improve their circumstances regardless of their background or where they live.
-However, there is clear evidence that where people are born into or experience poverty, it significantly impacts on their life chances, depriving them of the chance to play a full part in society.
-As the Social Mobility and Child Poverty Commission highlighted, "in our view, poverty and mobility are two sides of the same coin."
+However, there is clear evidence that where people are born into or experience poverty, it significantly impacts on their life chances, depriving them of the chance to play a full part in society.i As the Social Mobility and Child Poverty Commission stated, "poverty and mobility are two sides of the same coin."ii

-Nearly a guarter of households do not have enough money to live on and this has been increasing.
-Households at the lower end of the income spectrum have been protected to some extent from the impacts of austerity by rising employment and low inflation, but this is likely to change over the remainder of this Parliament, owing to further reductions in spending on working age benefits and rising inflation.
-Families and children in the most deprived areas need a preventative and joined up approach to tackling poverty.
+Nearly a quarter of households do not have enough money to live on and this has been increasing.iii Families and children in the most deprived areas need a preventative and joined up approach to tackling poverty.
 Health and wellbeing go hand in hand with poverty and challenging housing arrangements which affect parenting, relationships and children's wellbeing.